almovidhussaini/babylonclone/client/docs/README.md

 ### Submit Checkpoint

-Once the raw checkpoint is available, vigilantes take it and send them to Bitcoin, paying the BTC fees, for future rewards on ybtc.
+Once the raw checkpoint is available, vigilantes take it and send them to Bitcoin, paying the BTC fees, for future rewards on Babylon.

 ![Submit Checkpoint](diagrams/submit_checkpoint.png)